nathipg/melo-chart/README.md

   - App Logo
   - Add option to share all songs with other user
   - Login
-  - Add load with block ui for initial app render
+  - Add option to rename song

 - Chart
   - Add option to define sections